How Do I Keep The Conversation Going Without Trying Too Hard

 When someone is not matching, that is your signal to slow down, not speed up.

-When the conversation feels one sided, you start feeling pressure to keep it alive.
+When the conversation feels one-sided, pressure creeps in fast.
+You start feeling responsible for keeping it alive.

-But the exact line that tells you what to do is:
+But this line tells you exactly what to do:

 “If you feel like you’re having to put pressure on something… maybe this person isn’t the one.”